-If you’re afraid that your website design skills need some help I’ve got a course all about that over at sitedesignblueprint.com feel free to check that out for more info on building WordPress websites.
+If you're afraid that your website design skills need some help I've got a course all about that called Design + Grow with Webflow, feel free to check that out for more info on building Webflow websites.

-But, to increase my confidence and skills in branding, I invested in Jamie Spruce’s signature course, Shareworthy Design.
+But, to increase my confidence and skills in branding, I invested in Jamie Spruce’s signature course, Spruce Your Studio.
 To this day, it’s one of my all-time favorite courses!
 The second course I enrolled in was Better Branding by Caroline Zook.
 By investing in the extra training and taking these courses, I boosted my skill-set and gained the confidence to offer a high-end package to clients.

-While my weak spot was branding, yours might be navigating WordPress or SquareSpace.
-Maybe you’d like to learn more about logo design or CSS coding to customize sites.
+While my weak spot was branding, yours might be navigating the different platform options, WordPress, SquareSpace, Webflow?
+So many options!
+(I recently made the big decision to move my site over to Webflow and even have a course all about it, so I’d urge you in that direction.)
+Maybe you’re wondering if you need to learn CSS coding or you’d like to learn more about logo design.
 Take an inventory of your skills.
 Think about what your good at, and if you’re having trouble ask friends and family, or past clients or bosses.
 Decide where you might need to brush up your skills or take a course, and get learning!